kurator-org/kurator-web/README.md

     [Install]
     WantedBy=multi-user.target

-If using the same directories according to the config edits shouldn't be required.
-Otherwise replace the paths in the above with the ones you are using for your deployment.
+If using the same directories according to the config the defaults in the example above can be used.
+Otherwise replace the paths with the ones you are using for your deployment.
 By default the systemd script is configured to start the web app listening on port 80, the -Dhttp.port option in the command set as the value of ExecStart can be used to change the port.

 Once you are done with this file, enable the service via: